WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Before-after comparison for the optimization of the app I mentioned

 But, again, this can be cumbersome.
-We not only have to write a lot of code to reduce the cost of copying that struct but, worse still, it increased the cost of maintaining the program.
+It not only involves a lot of hand-roll code but, worse still, it increases the cost of maintaining the program.
 With Swift Macro, we can do this more elegantly.

 ```swift
 @COW